JuliaGraphics/Luxor.jl/docs/src/simplegraphics.md

 ### Box maps

-The `boxmap()` function divides a rectangular area into smaller boxes or tiles based on the values of elements in an array.
+The `boxmap()` function divides a rectangular area into a sorted arrangement of smaller boxes or tiles based on the values of elements in an array.

-This example uses a short section of the Fibonacci sequence to determine the area of the boxes.
+This example uses the Fibonacci sequence to determine the area of the boxes.
 Notice that the values are sorted in reverse, and are scaled to fit in the available area.

 ```@example
 using Luxor, Colors, Random # hide